SpaceX Dragon 2: Testing

-SpaceX planned a series of four flight tests for the Crew Dragon: a "pad abort" test, an uncrewed orbital flight to the ISS, an in-flight abort test, and finally a 14-day crewed demonstration mission to the ISS, which was initially planned for July 2019, but after a Dragon capsule explosion, was delayed to May 2020.
+SpaceX planned a series of four flight tests for the Crew Dragon: a pad abort test, an uncrewed orbital flight to the ISS, an in-flight abort test, and finally, a crewed flight to the ISS, which was initially planned for July 2019, but after a Dragon capsule explosion, was delayed to May 2020.

-Pad abort and hover tests
+Pad abort test

-The pad abort test was conducted successfully on 6 May 2015 at SpaceX's leased SLC-40.
+The pad abort test was conducted successfully on May 6, 2015, at SpaceX's leased SLC-40 launch site.
 Dragon landed safely in the ocean to the east of the launchpad 99 seconds after ignition of the SuperDraco engines.
 While a flight-like Dragon 2 and trunk were used for the pad abort test, they rested atop a truss structure for the test rather than a full Falcon 9 rocket.
 A crash test dummy embedded with a suite of sensors was placed inside the test vehicle to record acceleration loads and forces at the crew seat, while the remaining six seats were loaded with weights to simulate full-passenger-load weight.
 The test objective was to demonstrate sufficient total impulse, thrust and controllability to conduct a safe pad abort.
 A fuel mixture ratio issue was detected after the flight in one of the eight SuperDraco engines causing it to under perform, but did not materially affect the flight.

-On 24 November 2015, SpaceX conducted a test of Dragon 2's hovering abilities at the firm's rocket development facility in McGregor, Texas.
+On November 24, 2015, SpaceX conducted a test of Dragon 2's hovering abilities at the firm's rocket development facility in McGregor, Texas.
 In a video, the spacecraft is shown suspended by a hoisting cable and igniting its SuperDraco engines to hover for about 5 seconds, balancing on its 8 engines firing at reduced thrust to compensate exactly for gravity.
 The test vehicle was the same capsule that performed the pad abort test earlier in 2015; it was nicknamed DragonFly.